reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

 ## Advantages of the new DateTime API

-- Operations such as formatting, parsing, timezone conversions can be easily performed.
+- Operations such as formatting, parsing, time zone conversions can be easily performed.
 - Exception handling with classes `java.time.DateTimeException`, `java.time.zone.ZoneRulesException` are well-detailed
   and easy to comprehend.
 - All classes are immutable making them thread-safe.
-- Each of the classes provides a variety of utility methods that help compute, extract, modify date-time information thus catering to most common use cases.
+- Each of the classes provides a variety of utility methods that help compute, extract, and modify date-time information thus catering to most common use cases.
 - Additional complex date computations are available in conjunction with `java.time.Temporal` package, `java.time.Period` and `java.time.Duration` classes.
 - Methods are added to the legacy APIs to convert objects to `java.time.Instant` and let the legacy code use the newer APIs.

-## Dealing with Timezones in a Spring Boot application
+## Dealing with Timezones in a Spring Boot Application

-In this section, we will take a look at how to handle timezones when working with Spring Boot and JPA.
+In this section, we will take a look at how to handle time zones when working with Spring Boot and JPA.

-### Introduction to a Sample Spring Boot application
+### Introduction to a Sample Spring Boot Application

-For demonstration purposes, we will use [this application](https://github.com/thombergs/code-examples/tree/master/spring-boot/timezones/SpringWebApplication) to look at how timezone conversions apply.
+For demonstration purposes, we will use [this application](https://github.com/thombergs/code-examples/tree/master/spring-boot/timezones/SpringWebApplication) to look at how time zone conversions apply.
 This application is a Spring Boot application with MySQL as the underlying database.
 First, let's look at the database.

 **[According to Oracle official documentation](https://docs.oracle.com/en-us/iaas/Content/Database/References/timezones.htm)**: